tiffany0104/Sparko-MVP-3/README.md

-# Sparko Frontend (Final)
+# Sparko Frontend (Buildable)

-This is a standard React structure for the Sparko MVP.
+This React project is fixed to build successfully.

 ## Quick Start